What makes a good scientific abstract?

 • “These results have clinical applications for the field.”

 These clichés do not provide relevant information to readers; they waste their time and your word count.
-So, delete them and replace them with precise statements describing what makes X important or what are the implications or applications of your research.
+So, delete them and replace them with precise statements describing what makes X important or the implications or applications of your research.

 7. A good abstract entails no (or few) abbreviations

-In some cases, using an abbreviation in a scientific abstract is fine.
-For example, some terms, such as certain methods (e.g., fMRI) or molecules (e.g., DNA) have to be abbreviated because that’s how we know them.
-If everybody knows what they mean you may not even have to define them.
-If a long term is used several times in an abstract, it may also be a good idea to abbreviate it.
+If a term with a lengthy name, such as a molecule or a gene, is used several times in a summary, it may be a good idea to abbreviate it.
 You then define it the first time and use the abbreviation for subsequent repetitions.
-[Remember that you will have to define it again in the main article; the definition in the abstract is not enough.]
+[But remember that you will have to define it again in the main article; the definition in the abstract is not enough.]

 8. A good abstract can reuse some of the article sentences